 5. Storyboard, that being a sequence of drawings to represent how the service/product works.

-『Smart Mirror Companion』SDG #3 Good health and well-being, Video prototype; A mirror powered by a digital personal assistant (like Siri) to be your partner when you need 1) medical assistance 2) or just a companion to be there for you.
+SDG #3 Good health & Well-being, Video prototype, A mirror powered by a digital personal assistant (like Siri) to be your partner when you need 1) medical assistance or 2) just a companion to be there for you.

 SDG #12 Responsible Consumption and Production, Paper prototype plus advertisements, Approximately 50 billion paper cups in the US end up in landfills every year.
 These paper cups take more than 20 years to decompose, partly because 5% (the filming inside) is composed of plastic.
 How can reduce unrecyclable single-use cups without changing consumer habit?